elixir-europe/rdmkit/pages/your_domain/cancer_data.md

 ## Cancer treatment

 ### Description
 Cancer treatment varies depending on the type and stage of cancer (e.g. locally advanced, metastatic disease), as well as the overall health and preferences of the patient.
-The use of advanced diagnostic techniques (e.g. PET-CT/MRI, molecular profiling (e.g. next-generation sequencing, comprehensive genomic profiling (CGP), whole genome sequencing (WGS)) and liquid biopsies (e.g. ctDNA)) has tremendously increased the data density and complexity to be dealt with at this stage of disease.
+The use of advanced diagnostic techniques such as PET-CT/MRI, molecular profiling (e.g. next-generation sequencing, comprehensive genomic profiling (CGP), whole genome sequencing (WGS) and liquid biopsies (e.g. ctDNA) has tremendously increased the data density and complexity to be dealt with at this stage of disease.

 Cancer treatment employs a wide range of data types, such as patients' therapeutic regimens, including surgery techniques, stem cell transplantation, radiotherapy, systemic therapies (e.g. hormone, chemotherapy, immunotherapy and targeted therapies) as well as  imaging data, biomarker assessments, responses to therapies data, clinical trial outcomes, drug efficacy, and adverse reactions.
 Cancer treatment data is commonly associated with further clinical data and patients' information.
 Due to their sensitive nature, the data must be managed following ethical guidelines, data protection laws, and FAIR (Findable, Accessible, Interoperable, and Reusable) principles.